bertqpp/BERT-QPP/README.md

 The results will be saved in ```results``` directory in the following format:
     ```QID\tPredicted_QPP_value```

-To evaluate the results, you may want to calculate the correlation between the actual performance of each query and predicted QPP value.
+To evaluate the results, you  may calculate the correlation between the actual performance of each query and predicted QPP value.